Temperature records have been tumbling across France as an unusually early mini heatwave strikes Europe.

 – 33.5°C à VINSOBRES (Drôme), 33.1°C le 24/05/2009

 — Météo-France (@meteofrance) May 18, 2022

-So here's what the French government suggests you do
+So if you’re struggling in the heat, here’s what the French government suggests you do:

 Drink plenty of water